Confession (religion): Lutheranism

-The second form of confession and absolution is known as "Holy Absolution", which is done privately to the pastor (commonly only upon request).
+Holy Absolution is done privately to the priest/pastor.
 Here the person confessing (known as the "penitent") confesses individually their sins and makes an act of contrition as the pastor, acting in persona Christi, announces this following formula of absolution (or similar): "In the stead and by the command of my Lord Jesus Christ I forgive you all your sins in the name of the Father and of the Son and of the Holy Spirit."
 In the Lutheran Church, the pastor is bound by the Seal of the Confessional (similar to the Roman Catholic tradition).
 Luther's Small Catechism says "the pastor is pledged not to tell anyone else of sins to him in private confession, for those sins have been removed.
+Confession and Absolution is expected before partaking of the Eucharist for the first time.
+Confession and Absolution has historically been scheduled on Saturdays (after vespers), in preparation for Mass on the Lord's Day; for the same reason, many Lutheran churches also make the sacrament of confession available prior to the start of Sunday Mass (though it may be held on any day of the week depending on the individual Lutheran parish).
+Other Lutheran churches make the sacrament of confession available on request.

-At the present time, Confession and Absolution is expected before partaking of the Eucharist for the first time.
-Confession and Absolution has historically been scheduled on Saturdays (after vespers), in preparation for Mass on the Lord's Day (though it may be held on any day of the week depending on the individual Lutheran parish).
+In addition to private confession, a General Confession during the offering of the Mass (Divine Service) may be done by the priest with the assembled congregation during the Penitential Act.
+Here, the entire congregation pauses for a moment of silent confession, recites the confiteor, and receives God's forgiveness through the pastor as he says the following (or similar): "Upon this your confession and in the stead and by the command of my Lord Jesus Christ, I forgive you all your sins in the name of the Father and of the Son and of the Holy Spirit."